Skip to main content

 • Division and modulus both have higher precedence than addition, so we evaluate them first, resulting in a new expression of 5 + 3 + 1.

-• In the division, both variables are type int, so the result is also an int value, with the remainder truncated (i.e. abandoned, i.e. thrown away).
+• In the division operation, both variables are of type int, so the result is also an int value.
+Any fractional piece of the quotient is truncated (thrown away).
+As an example, 5 / 3 yields the value 1.

 • Also remember, the mod % operation returns the remainder after integer division.